 The following information is provided to help people with disabilities know what potential barriers may exist within the Cybersecurity Awareness Training.

-When navigating the training via screen reader, state changes are not all announced, alternative text is missing from images, and many interactive elements are marked as text elements.
-The following are examples of screen reader navigation barriers were discovered in testing the Security Awareness interactive training:
+When navigating the training via screen reader, state changes are not all announced, alternative text is missing from images.
+The following are examples of screen reader navigation barriers that were discovered in testing the Cybersecurity Awareness interactive training: